databrickslabs/dbldatagen/README.md

 * Generating arrays of values for ML-style feature arrays
 * Applying weights to the occurrence of values
 * Generating values to conform to a schema or independent of an existing schema
-* use of SQL expressions in test data generation
+* use of SQL expressions in synthetic data generation
 * plugin mechanism to allow use of 3rd party libraries such as Faker
 * Use within a Databricks Delta Live Tables pipeline as a synthetic data generation source